publiccodenet/about/activities/communication/communication-remote-first.md

 Some people on the team found that when having 1-on-1 check-in calls or chats, doing it over a phone call while walking around outside worked just as well (or better) and was less taxing/tiring.

-## 'Closing the loop' on open-ended requests.
+## 'Closing the loop' on open-ended requests

 We identified a potentially harmful pattern around open requests not being 'closed'.